 ---|---|---|---|---|

-Join us in Bujumbura the capital city of Burundi where your journey beings, following the footsteps of European explorers David Livingstone and Henry Morton Stanley and encounter the monument where history took place with the famous question from Stanley “Doctor Livingstone I presume?” – A pivotal point in history which paved the way for European imperial expansion and colonisation in the region.
+Join us in Bujumbura the capital city of Burundi where your journey begins, following the footsteps of European explorers David Livingstone and Henry Morton Stanley.
+You’ll see the monument where history took place with the famous question from Stanley “Doctor Livingstone, I presume?” – a pivotal point in history which paved the way for European imperial expansion and colonisation in the region.
 You’ll get to experience the impressive Gishora drummer’s and visit their village and learn about their cultural importance in the region.

-Next step of your adventure, we’ll be heading towards Uganda – We’ll celebrate crossing the equator by foot a key moment for any traveller!
-Your next few days will be at the beautiful reserve of Queen Elizabeth National Park (QENP) and take our chances seeing the big five!
-Your adventure ends in the vibrant diverse city of Kampala which we will make the most of!
+Next step of your adventure, we’ll be heading towards Uganda.
+We’ll celebrate crossing the equator by foot, a key moment for any traveller!
+Your next few days will be at the beautiful reserve of Queen Elizabeth National Park (QENP) where we’ll take our chances of seeing the Big Five!

 Winston Churchill once described Uganda as “the Pearl of Africa” for its stunning beauty, various wildlife and diversity.
-We’ll dive deep into post-colonial rule, where we visit one of the most brutal dictators – Idi Amin’s often referred to as the “butcher of Uganda” and see his personal Torture Chambers.
+We’ll dive deep into its post-colonial rule, visiting the former palace of one of the most brutal dictators, Idi Amin’s (often referred to as the “butcher of Uganda”) and seeing his personal torture chambers.

-Covering the best of East Africa this tour is truly unique and unlike many others, experiencing indigenous culture and the opportunity to trek deep into the forest to see the mighty silverback gorillas as well as encountering the big 5 – Leopards, Lions, Rhinos, Buffalo and the Bush Elephants!
-Highly sought after with limited spaces don’t miss out on this opportunity.
+Covering the best of East Africa, this tour is truly unique.
+Unlike many others, it combines meeting indigenous people with the opportunity to trek deep into the forest to see the mighty silverback gorillas as well as encountering the Big 5: leopards, lions, rhinos, buffalo and elephants!
+Highly sought after with limited spaces, this is an opportunity that shouldn’t be missed!

 Morning